INSIDE: Why Marylebone Green Playground in Regents Park is our pick for the Best Kids Playground in London.

 - 9 Marylebone Green Regents Park London Map

 - 11 Toadstool Rating (by the kids) – Regents Park Playground

-- 12 Looking for MORE SUPER DOOPER FUN Places to Visit and Things to Do with Kids in LONDON?
+- 12 Looking for MORE SUPER DOOPER FUN Things to Do with Kids in LONDON?

 Guide to the Marylebone Green Playground at the Regent’s Park

 It’s our second favourite London Park (after the archetypal London Park that is Hyde Park of course) because it has a bunch of very fun playgrounds for the kids.

-We spent a cool and cloudy day wandering throughout Regent’s Park, visiting the playgrounds one by one, with Roam the Gnome in tow.
+We spent a cool and cloudy day wandering throughout Regents Park gardens, visiting the playgrounds one by one, with Roam the Gnome in tow.